zhill/enterprise-docs/content/docs/using/ui_usage/ldap/_index.md

 From here you can move row entries to a higher or lower order of precedence by clicking down on a hotspot (<img src="LdapDragMapping.png" class="img_mini" />) and then dragging the row up or down the list.

 The priority order of user mappings determines the order in which search filters are evaluated when a user logs in.
-The first mapping to successfully locate an LDAP user record that matches the `$USERNAME` and any other criteria in its search filter will be used to determine the Anchore Engine account association for that user.
+The first mapping to successfully locate an LDAP user record that matches the `$USERNAME` and any other criteria in its search filter will be used to determine the Anchore Enterprise account association for that user.

 Once a user is located, subsequent mapping entries will be ignored, regardless of (possibly narrower) specificity, as only priority order matters here.